cnnrbrn/react-content/module-2/lesson-3.md

 We have added PropType checks for each prop.

-The code in `src/components/books/BookDetail.js` is similar to `BookList` with some noticeable differences:
+The code in <a href="https://github.com/NoroffFEU/react-router-url-params-and-single-resource-requests/blob/master/src/components/books/BookDetail.js" target="_blank">src/components/books/BookDetail.js</a> is similar to `BookList` with some noticeable differences:

 ```js
 import { useState, useEffect } from "react";